gurpreet319/Automatic-Lights-Fans-detects-human-being-and-can-be-turn-ON-OFF-using-claps./4_Test_plan/README.md

  |   0          |      0        |          1         |     0|
   |  0          |      1        |          0         |     0|
  |   0          |      1        |          1         |     1|

+ Here x dont care, it can be High or Low, Since the System is override by clap system.